Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: The distance duality relation

 where $d_L(z)$ is the luminosity distance and $d_A(z)$ is the angular diameter distance.
 It holds under the conditions that photons travel along null geodesics in an pseudo-Riemannian spacetime, and that the number of photons is conserved \cite{Ellis2007}.

-The first condition is a fundamental statement about the geometry of spacetime and is only violated in theories of gravity with a non-Riemannian geometry (see e.g. \cite{Hehl:1976kj, Hehl:1994ue, Hammond_2002, Santana:2017zvy}).
+The first condition is a fundamental statement about the geometry of spacetime and the photon mass and is only violated in theories of gravity with a non-Riemannian geometry, or in theories where photons do not propagate on null geodesics due to coupling with other fields (see e.g. \cite{Hehl:1976kj, Hehl:1994ue, Hammond_2002, Gabrielli:2006im, Santana:2017zvy}).
 It is easier to imagine deviations from DDR occurring due to non-conservation of the photon number, for example by absorption or scattering by dust as they propagate to the observer, or via more exotic mechanisms such as the conversion of photons to axions as they interact with cosmic magnetic fields \cite{Bassett:2003vu}.

 In order to investigate these possible deviations from DDR, a function $\eta(z)$ can be defined from \autoref{eq:ddr} as

 which is equal to unity if the DDR is not altered.
 DDR violation mechanisms are integrated effects, where photons interact with intervening components along the line of sight.
 Thus, one can expect that for a photon at redshift zero, such an effect does not have time to take place and no violation of the relation is present, meaning that $\eta(z=0)=1$.
 This is also clear from \autoref{eq:etadef}, whose limit for $z=0$ is $\lim_{z\rightarrow0}\eta(z)=1$.
 For this reason, we impose that $\eta(z)$ is equal to $1$ at vanishing redshifts, for both our parametric and non-parametric reconstructions.